AdiNarayanB/pdf2wav/README.md

 There aren't a lot of experiments done on Reading and Writing wav files from/to different cache implementations.
 From this perspective, I do think that repurposing this project as a tool for analyzing bulk R/W performance of multimedia on different storage implementations(S3, NFS, Redis, etc) might be a future avenue for improvement.

+##Setup and Installation

+Install the requirements:

+'''
+pip3 install requirements.txt
+'''